-In addition to lab work and class time, you will have the opportunity to participate in a variety of cultural and social activities throughout the summer.
-You might go on a canoe trip or to a Cincinnati Reds game, spend a day at the Cincinnati Zoo & Botanical Garden or Kings Island, see a concert at Riverbend Music Center, or see a play at the Aronoff Center, Playhouse in the Park or Ensemble Theatre of Cincinnati.
+Cincinnati offers a variety of cultural and social activities such as the Cincinnati Reds, Zoo & Botanical Garden, and art museum.
+You may decide to see a concert at Riverbend Music Center or a play at the Aronoff Center, Playhouse in the Park or Ensemble Theatre of Cincinnati.

-Interns should arrange for health insurance coverage.
+Interns should arrange for health insurance coverage, this is not provided for summer students through Cincinnati Children's.
 Parking and access to the University Recreation Center are also available to SURF students.

 We hope you will join us for an exciting and stimulating summer of scientific exploration.

 Applicants are encouraged to specify their areas of research interest and / or specific mentors they wish to work with.
-This will allow us to better match students with appropriate mentors.
+This will allow us to facilitate the match of students with appropriate mentors.

 The program is 10 weeks long and students can start the program on either May 28th or May 31st, depending on their availability and the approval of their mentor.

 Students will be expected to work 40 hours per week in person.
 Mentors will decide specific hours.
 Due to the short length of the program, vacations are not encouraged.
 Students are advised to not make vacation plans until they discuss these with their mentors.

 SURF students will need to secure their own housing accommodations.
 Please contact the SURF program at firstname.lastname@example.org if you would like to be added to a list-serv of SURF students interested in sharing housing and housing opportunities.